kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 - Pub/Sub messages are not keys; they do not appear in `keys`, RDB, or AOF as values (see [Pub/Sub](../pubsub/)).
 - Disk files are durable copies or logs; they do not maintain a live object graph beside RAM.
-- Cluster slot ownership moves keys between nodes; each node stores its subset with the same memory and disk design (see [Cluster bus](../cluster-bus/)).
+- Cluster hash-slot indexing and ownership are covered under the keyspace layer (§1.1.4); gossip that spreads the ownership map is [Cluster bus](../cluster-bus/).
+Each node stores only the keys for slots it owns, with the same memory and disk design as standalone.

 ---